obsidianmd/obsidian-help/en/Obsidian Publish/Security and privacy.md

 2. In the **Publish changes** dialog, click **Change site options** (cog icon).
 3. Under **Other site settings**, next to **Passwords**, click **Manage**.
 5. Click the cross icon next to the password you want to delete.

+## Managing access to Obsidian Publish on your network

+To regulate access to Obsidian Publish on your network, you need to manage the following domains:

+- Frontend: `publish.obsidian.md`
+- Backend: `publish-main.obsidian.md`

+Additionally, the backend services employ the following subdomains: `publish-xx.obsidian.md`, where `xx` is a number ranging from `1 - 100`.

+> [!tip] If your firewall system supports it, we recommend whitelisting `publish-*.obsidian.md` to accommodate our continuous expansion of subdomains.